Hull Trains: Current fleet

-In September 2015, Hull Trains announced a £60 million order for five new five-car bi-mode high-speed trains from Hitachi with seating for 320 people.
-In its proposed track access application, Hull Trains confirmed that these would be Class 802s.
+In September 2015, Hull Trains announced a £60 million order for five new five-car bi-mode high-speed trains from Hitachi Rail with seating for 320 people.
+In its proposed track access application, Hull Trains confirmed that these would be Class 802.
 In August 2019, Hull Trains announced that it would branding its new trains as the 'Paragon' fleet.
 The first unit entered service on 5 December 2019, with the Class 180 fleet not seeing service again following service suspension on 19 March 2020 due to the COVID-19 pandemic.

-In the Class 802 units, Coach A is standard seating with wheelchair accommodation, Coach B and Coach C are both standard seating, Coach D is both standard- and first-class seating and Coach E is completely first-class seating with wheelchair accommodation.
-In response to customer requests, the units do not have a cafe bar compared to the Class 180 units they replaced.
+In the Class 802 units, coach A is standard seating with wheelchair accommodation, coach B and coach C are both standard seating, coach D is both standard- and first-class seating and coach E is completely first-class seating with wheelchair accommodation.
+The units do not have a cafe bar compared to the Class 180 units they replaced.

 Past fleet

 When Hull Trains was initially established, one early obstacle was a shortage of viable rolling stock.
-Brush Traction was approached with a request to build additional Class 43 power cars, but this provide to be uneconomic due to the need for extensive updates to comply with up-to-date safety legislation; instead, successful negotiations were completed to lease 3-car Class 170 Turbostars from sister GB Railways company Anglia Railways.
-When Hull Trains commenced operations on 25 September 2000, it was exclusively operating a fleet of Class 170.
+Brush Traction was approached with a request to build additional Class 43 power cars, but this proved to be uneconomic due to the need for extensive updates to comply with up-to-date safety legislation; instead, successful negotiations were completed to lease 3-car Class 170 Turbostars from sister GB Railways company Anglia Railways.
+Hull Trains commenced operations on 25 September 2000 with a fleet of Class 170 trains.
 There was at least one occurrence of an Anglia Railways Class 86 and Mark 2 set operating as far as Doncaster.

 When the Strategic Rail Authority changed its policy on allowing train operating company assets to be hired out, Hull Trains needed to acquire its own fleet.
 It ordered four 3-car Class 170 Turbostars, the first entering service in March 2004.
 These were intended only as an interim solution as four 4-car Class 222 Pioneers were ordered at the same time, but because the former were part of a speculative order already placed by Porterbrook they would be available in time.

 The Class 170 Turbostars entered service in March 2004.
 It was planned that after being replaced, they would then be used on new services, but these services were never introduced, so the Class 170 trains were transferred to First ScotRail.
 The Class 222 Pioneers entered service from May 2005.
 Their introduction allowed for the maximum speed of Hull Trains' services to be increased from 100 to 125 mph, both shortening journey times and being more easy to slot around high speed services on the East Coast Main Line.